d00741845/Ravature/Ravature SQL - LABS.md

-# Ravature
+# Ravature SQL - LABS

 ## Instructions: One-To-Many Relationships
-> Creat two tables supporting a one-to-many relationship.
+* [x] Creat two tables supporting a one-to-many relationship.
->
-> Create tables to represent a link between Students and their Pets.
+* [x] Create tables to represent a link between Students and their Pets.
 We can set that up with two tables as such
->
->Students Table
+* [x] Students Table

 ## One-To-Many Relationships
 ```sql
 DROP DATABASE IF EXISTS `Revature_DB`;
 CREATE DATABASE `Revature_DB`;